32-pounder gun: Variations

-Traditionally the caliber of a cannon was a good indication of the effectiveness of a gun.
+Traditionally the calibre of a cannon was a good indication of the effectiveness of a gun.
 This was not quite true for the 32-pounders of the 1830s and later.
 The Royal Navy differentiated its 32-pounders by noting the weight of the piece in hundredweight (cwt).
 A 32-pounder 56 cwt was a heavy gun for ships of the line.
 It had a long range, a high chance to hit the target and had a high power of penetration.
 A 32-pounder 25 cwt fired the same shot, but with less gunpowder.
 It led to a lower muzzle velocity, lower range and less power of penetration.
 Because of the lower weight of the piece, the recoil was worse and tended to shake the gun, lowering the chances of hitting the target.

-Advocates of a high uniform caliber
+Advocates of a high uniform calibre

-In 1822 the French engineer Paixhans described the general superiority of heavy-caliber guns over smaller caliber guns.
-He proposed that in general, higher caliber guns were more effective than lower caliber guns, 'especially when firing at short ranges during the moments that decided a naval fight'.
-With regard to the upper calibers he thought that cannon over 36 (French) pounds were too slow and bulky.
-For the 36 pdr and lower calibers Paixhans claimed that it would be effective to use the highest-caliber cannon of the ships of the line as the uniform caliber used by these ships (le calibre du canon le plus gros de la batterie principale des vaisseaux de ligne peut être adopté comme calibre unique).
+In 1822 the French engineer Paixhans described the general superiority of heavy-calibre guns over smaller calibre guns.
+He proposed that in general, higher calibre guns were more effective than lower calibre guns, 'especially when firing at short ranges during the moments that decided a naval fight'.
+With regard to the upper calibres he thought that cannon over 36 (French) pounds were too slow and bulky.
+For the 36 pdr and lower calibres Paixhans claimed that it would be effective to use the highest-calibre cannon of the ships of the line as the uniform calibre used by these ships (le calibre du canon le plus gros de la batterie principale des vaisseaux de ligne peut être adopté comme calibre unique).
 The result would be the maximum effectiveness and simplified means.

 As a practical implementation Paixhans proposed to retain the 36-pounder firing with 12 pounds of gunpowder on the lower deck of the ships of the line.
 For the second deck of the ships of the line and the big frigates he envisaged a lighter 36-pounder.
 It would be just as long, and weigh just as much as the French 24 pdr then in use, and fire with 7–8 pounds of gunpowder.
 For the third deck of the ships of the line and the small frigates he proposed an even lighter 36 pdr.
 It would weigh somewhere in between the 12- and 18-pounders then in use, and fire with only 5–6 pounds of powder.
 For the uppermost decks of the ships of the line and the frigates, and for small vessels, he proposed to retain the 36-pounder carronade, that weighed only 2,500 French pounds.
-Of course this proposal was suited for an approach that aimed to create these guns by boring up (or reaming out) guns to the next caliber.
+Of course this proposal was suited for an approach that aimed to create these guns by boring up (or reaming out) guns to the next calibre.